 The Chesterfield Health District (CHD) is a division of the Virginia Department of Health (VDH).
 The CHD is comprised of the counties of Chesterfield and Powhatan and the city of Colonial Heights.
-VDH distributes COVID-19 vaccines to local health districts, such as CHD, which then administer the vaccine to eligible individuals within the health district, according to priority phases set by VDH.
+VDH distributes COVID-19 vaccines to local health districts, such as CHD, which then administer the vaccine to eligible individuals within the health district, according to phases set by VDH.
 For current vaccination data for Chesterfield County and the Chesterfield Health District, as well as overall vaccination data for Greater Richmond region localities, visit the Chesterfield COVID-19 Vaccination Dashboard.
-The statewide COVID-19 vaccine pre-registration system is available at vaccinate.virginia.gov or by calling 877-VAX-IN-VA (877-829-4682).
+To find a COVID-19 vaccine near you, visit VaccineFinder.org.

 To view current information regarding the COVID-19 vaccine in:

 Governor Northam Announces COVID-19 Vaccine Requirement for State Workers

 Localities and private employers are encouraged to do the same

 Governor Ralph Northam has announced that Virginia will require its state workers to show proof that they are fully vaccinated or be tested for COVID-19 every week.
 This policy will impact approximately 122,000 employees and will go into effect on Sept.
 1, 2021.

 Governor Northam’s action comes as the highly transmissible Delta variant is driving up cases across the Commonwealth and around the country, primarily among unvaccinated people.
 Nearly 73% of Virginia adults have had their first shot and 54% of all Virginians are fully vaccinated against the virus, which is higher than most states.